 The building’s location clear of the main plant area allows natural ventilation to do the ‘heavy lifting’ for heating and cooling.
 Other energy efficient attributes of the design include an integrated heat-pump system that supports the more critical spaces and mitigates extreme temperature changes, shallow floorplates that enable natural light into office and staff areas and LED lighting.
 The key social areas are a cafeteria and open deck, which are situated for views over the river valley and wetland.
 Work areas are arranged for functional and efficient workflow and communications and once staff occupy the building they will move into open plan office arrangements with shared meeting spaces.

-Earl Rutherford, Michael Strack, Alistair Luke, Stefan Beconcini
+Earl Rutherford, Sam Gwynn, Michael Strack, Alistair Luke, Stefan Beconcini

 Dunning Thornton Consultants